KassandraW/WeGo_Mandatory_Assignment4/README.md

 Once every node is run, you can try to access the critical section by typing `cs` in the terminal of a node.
 This will start the process of the node sending out requests.
 Try gaining access on multiple nodes.

+### 3. The Log
+Nodes output log messages to log.log in the files directory.
+This file does not clear itself, it has to be manually deleted, unfortunately :( So make sure to delete this file before running any nodes for a clean output.